 This post contains collections of products that I personally recommend (it may contain affiliate links).

 There are certain cheese board items from Trader Joe’s that I continually go back to every time.
 You can find the full list on my ONE-STOP SHOPPING LIST.
 But since you always ask about how much boards cost, I wanted to focus in on two different price points.
-First, a $65 board with all the items I love without too much skimping.
-And then, a $35 Trader Joe’s budget cheese board keeping costs down (click on the link for that follow-up post).
+First, a $65 board with all the items I love without too much skimping, then a $35 Trader Joe’s budget cheese board for keeping costs down.
+Check out my $50 Aldi Cheese Board too!